MicrobialProteomics/CoMPaseD/docs/source/setup.md

 (setup-installation)=
 # Installation

 CoMPaseD is written in Python 3 and has been tested on Windows (≥ Windows 10) and Linux machines.
-Installation and program start should be done via the command prompt while configuring and running CoMPaseD analyses is possible via the command prompt or the graphical interface.
+Installation and program start should be done via the command prompt, while configuring and running CoMPaseD analyses is possible via the command prompt or the graphical interface.

 ## Dependencies